 Preceptors Needed at Marymount

-Marymount University School of Nursing is in search of nurses, nurse practitioners and physicians in a variety of disciplines across the country.
+Marymount University School of Nursing is in search of registered nurses in a variety of disciplines across the country.

-Preceptors are valuable healthcare providers who share their experience and help mentor nursing students by providing real-world learning opportunities and experiences in a clinical setting.
-Additionally, preceptors are not bound by geography - you can be located anywhere in the United States.
+Preceptors are valuable healthcare providers who share their experiences and help mentor nursing students by providing real-world learning opportunities in Virginia and experiences in a clinical setting.

-As a Marymount preceptor, you will be working with nursing students that have been educated at the highest level of academic excellence.
-Marymount is a D.C.-based, Catholic university focused on advanced clinical education, compassionate care and service-oriented learning experiences that empower nurses to make a difference in the global community.
+As a Marymount preceptor, you will be working with Accelerated BSN nursing students that have been educated at the highest level of academic excellence.
+Located in Arlington, VA, our Catholic university is focused on clinical education, compassionate care and service-oriented learning experiences that empower nurses to Live and Learn with Purpose.
 A large part of that empowerment comes from our preceptor community.

 NU 230 – Introduction to Professional Nursing & Scholarship